Changes to Urgent Appointments from 1st April

 For more information about how we review and triage requests see Appointments.
 For information about ordering prescriptions see Order a Repeat Prescription.

-You can register for online services using the NHS App.
-NHS App Sign up information
+You can register for online services and verify your identity using the NHS App.
+NHS App Sign up information.

-If you can not access to a smartphone or computer you can visit the practice and complete an online request from.
+Alternatively, If you can not access to a smartphone or computer you can visit the practice and complete an online services application from.
+You will need to provide two forms of identification.

 Before access to medical records and any online service is granted, patients will need to prove their identity to practice staff.
 This is to: